Navicular syndrome: Description of the navicular area

 Knowledge of equine forelimb anatomy is especially useful for understanding navicular syndrome.
 The navicular bone lies behind the coffin bone and under the small pastern bone (middle phalanx).
-The deep digital flexor (DDF) tendon runs down the back of the cannon and soft tissue in that area and under the navicular bone before attaching to the underside of the coffin bone.
-The DDF tendon flexes the coffin joint, and the navicular bone acts as a fulcrum that the DDF tendon runs over.
+The deep digital flexor (DDF) tendon runs down the back of the cannon bone within the digital flexor tendon sheath and under the navicular bone before inserting on the flexor surface of the distal phalanx.
+The DDF tendon primarily flexes the distal interphalangeal (coffin) joint and also contributes to flexion of more proximal joints.
+The navicular bone acts as a biomechanical fulcrum and increases the mechanical advantage of the DDF tendon.

 The navicular bone is stabilized by the impar ligament distally at its attachment to the coffin bone (distal phalanx), and by the collateral ligaments of the navicular bone extending from the upper portion on either side, attaching on the medial and lateral aspects of the long pastern bone (proximal phalanx).
-Hyaline cartilage lies between the navicular bone and the coffin joint, and fibrocartilage is present between the navicular bone and the DDF tendon.
+Hyaline cartilage covers the articular surface of the navicular bone where it articulates with the middle and distal phalanges, and fibrocartilage is present on the flexor surface between the navicular bone and the DDF tendon.
 The navicular bursa lies between the navicular bone and the DDF tendon, reducing friction and pressure.